Cylindropuntia abyssi

 Cylindropuntia abyssi, common name Peach Springs cholla, is a species of cactus endemic to northwestern Arizona.

-It is known from only from the Grand Canyon and in Peach Springs Canyon, on the Hualapai Reservation in Mohave County.
-It grows in desert scrub on limestone ledges and hilltops.
-The natural range of the species is fairly small, but it is locally abundant and growing in an isolated area with few threats to the species survival.
+Description

 Cylindropuntia abyssi has branched stems up to 1 m (40 inches) tall.
 Stem segments are somewhat detachable, up to 14 cm (5.6 inches) long.
 Flowers are pale greenish-yellow.
 Fruits are dull yellow, dry, spineless or nearly so, with brown seeds.

+Distribution and habitat

+It is known from only from the Grand Canyon and in Peach Springs Canyon, on the Hualapai Reservation in Mohave County.
+It grows in desert scrub on limestone ledges and hilltops.
+The natural range of the species is fairly small, but it is locally abundant and growing in an isolated area with few threats to the species survival.